Holiday Email Hoax Reminder

 Common is the hoax emails disguised as order confirmations, financial alerts, and “feel good” forwards so that they can be more easily propagated.
 Phony order or invoice emails that claim to need your immediate attention look just like the real thing.

-Your first instinct is that something isn’t right, but the phrasing seems to imply this is something you need to check out.
-Right now!
+Your first instinct is that something isn’t right, but the phrasing suggests you must check this out—right now!

 Pause and take a breath first.